January 2022 Burkina Faso coup d'état: Coup

 In August 2021, 100 members of the Burkina Faso Armed Forces planned to take over the country.
 Some of the soldiers said the planning was outside the capital via messaging apps such as WhatsApp, Telegram, and Signal.
 Earlier, the ruling People's Movement for Progress party said that both Kaboré and a government minister had survived an assassination attempt.
 On 11 January 2022, two weeks prior to the successful coup, the government reportedly thwarted a coup attempt in the country.

 On 23 January 2022, multiple gunshots were heard near the president's private residence in the capital.
 On Monday morning, local time, several vehicles of the presidential motorcade were found riddled with bullet holes nearby Kaboré's residence.
 Whereas the military claimed the takeover had been nonviolent, of the discovered cars, one was found stained with blood.
 Defense Minister Bathelemy Simpore denied rumors of a coup d'état happening in the country and urged the people to return to normal activities in the wake of the gunshots.

 However, hours later, several news stations reported that President Roch Marc Christian Kaboré had been detained.
 Kaboré was reportedly detained in the military barracks of the capital, while his whereabouts or situation were still unknown.
 By the afternoon, the military had taken over the headquarters of the state-run Radio Télévision du Burkina.
 The headquarters of the ruling People's Movement for Progress was reported to have been torched and looted by pro-military protesters.
 A statement from the Twitter account of Roch Marc Christian Kaboré urged dialogue and invited the soldiers to lay down arms but did not address whether he was in detention.

 NetBlocks reported that internet access had been disrupted amid instability in the country.
 Meanwhile, soldiers were reported to have surrounded the state broadcaster RTB.
 AFP News reported the president had been arrested along with other government officials.
 Two security officials said at the Sangoule Lamizana barracks in the capital, "President Kaboré, head of parliament Sakandé, prime minister Zerbo, and the ministers are effectively in the hands of the soldiers."

 On the same day, the military announced on television that Kaboré had been deposed from his position as president.
 After the announcement, the military declared the parliament, government and constitution had been dissolved.
 The coup d'état was led by military officer Paul-Henri Sandaogo Damiba.
 Military captain Sidsore Kaber Ouedraogo said the Patriotic Movement for Safeguard and Restoration (MPSR) "has decided to assume its responsibilities before history."
 In a statement, he said soldiers were putting an end to Kaboré's presidency because of the deteriorating security situation amid the deepening Islamic insurgency and the president's inability to manage the crisis.
-He also said the new military leaders would work to establish a calendar "acceptable to everyone" for holding new elections, without giving further details.
+He said the new military leaders would work to establish a calendar "acceptable to everyone" for holding new elections, without giving further details.
 The junta spokesman told reporters that the coup had taken place "without any physical violence against those arrested, who are being held in a safe place, with respect for their dignity."